gamma-opt/ShelfSpaceAllocation.jl/docs/src/model.md

 # Model
 This section explains the mathematical formulation of the Mixed Integer Linear Program (MILP) for solving the Shelf Space Allocation Problem (SSAP).
-Ph.D. thesis by Maria Teresa [^2] contains a good introduction to the problem.
+An introduction to the shelf space allocation problem is well covered by Maria Teresa in her Ph.D. thesis [^Teresa2015].
+Modeling problems using mathematical programming including linear and integer programming are covered in [^Williams2013].

 ## Sets and Subsets
 Shelf space allocation problem consists of following sets and subsets: